ely-as/django-toxini/README.md

 # django-toxini

-Boilerplate tox.ini file for Django projects.
-Drop a single file into your repository to handle test running so you can start writing tests straight away.
+Boilerplate [tox.ini](tox.ini) file for Django projects.
+Drop a single pre-configured file into your repository to handle test running so you can start writing tests straight away.

 Runs:
 - [pytest](https://docs.pytest.org/en/latest/) for unit tests with